seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/AlignmentGaps.rst

 First, we have to define the type of the ``Iterator``, which can be easily done by using the metafunction :dox:`ContainerConcept#Iterator`.
 Remember that we iterate over an ``TRow`` object.
 Then we have to construct the iterators ``it`` which points to the begin of ``row1`` using the :dox:`ContainerConcept#begin begin()` function and ``itEnd`` which points behind the last value of ``row1`` using the :dox:`ContainerConcept#end end()` function.
-If you need to refresh the **Iterator Concept** you can read the Tutorial :ref:`tutorial-datastructures-sequences-iterators`.
+If you need to refresh the **Iterator Concept** you can read the iterator section :ref:`tutorial-datastructures-sequences-strings-and-segments-iterators`.
 While we iterate over the gapped sequence, we can ask if the current value, at which the iterator ``it`` points to, is a gap or not by using the function :dox:`Gaps#isGap isGap()`.
 Use :dox:`AlphabetWithGapsConcept#gapValue` to print the correct gap symbol.